 Increased sales of beef will be achieved through product promotion and development and expansion of new and existing markets by Canada Beef.
 Better and more efficient ways of producing beef and beef cattle will be developed through research.
 The Beef Cattle Research Council will administer the funds and will be tasked with ensuring research is well coordinated throughout the country and guided by sound industry priorities.

-The other $2.50 of the CIDC Check-off is designated for provincial projects.
+The provincial portion of the CIDC Check-off is $2.50 and is designated for provincial projects.
 This producer managed fund supports awareness, research, marketing, and promotion projects for the benefit of the B.C. beef industry.
 Provincial cattle associations apply for project funding, enabling matching funds from the Beef Cattle Industry Development Fund.